MicrosoftDocs/CortanaSkillsKit/docs/skills/known-issues.md

 **LuisDialog fails on skill launch**

-When Cortana launches skill without an utterance (for example, "Open \<invocation name\>", "Ask \<invocation name\>"), the `activity.Text` value is null.
+When Cortana launches a skill without an utterance (for example, "Open \<invocation name\>" or "Ask \<invocation name\>"), the `activity.Text` value is null.
 Passing the null text to LuisDialog throws an error.
 To work around this issue, override the `MessageReceived` method and add a null check as shown in the following example:

 ```csharp
 // V3